Week 2: Building Your Team

 Day 14: Funeral Director

 Choosing who will care for you after you pass away can feel strange.
 There’s nothing that feels more final than deciding how you want to be laid to rest.
-However, taking some time to look into what kind of organization you want to care for you can help your family immensely at the time of need.
+However, taking some time to research what type of arrangements you wish can help your family immensely at the time of need.
 In all cases, you will be cared for by a funeral director, an often licensed (depending on the state) person who specializes in caring for those who have passed away.

 A traditional funeral home handles the preparation of someone who has passed away for their final rest.
-Most funeral homes specialize in traditional funeral and burial services and are less experienced with cremation.
+Most funeral homes specialize in traditional funeral and burial services and can be less experienced with cremation.
 However, many local funeral home owners are very professional and caring toward the families they service.

 If you have any questions about cremation or the cremation process, we highly recommend contacting one of our representatives to learn more.
 We will also cover some of these topics in Week 4.